 What do we mean by that?
 Well, Catalonia is much more than its capital.
 Barcelona can also be your starting point to visit many other points.

 - Vineyards.
-Because a little less than 1 hour away, in the province of Barcelona you can find vineyards.
+Because less than 1 hour away, in the province of Barcelona, you can find vineyards.
 And what vineyards!!
 Penedès is one of the most important wine regions in Spain.
 Wines and sparkling wines.
-Cava it is familiar to you?
+Is Cava wine familiar to you?
 No?
 Well, you know, take advantage of your visit to Barcelona to change your environment and discover what cava is, and where it is produced.

 - Sitges.
 Sitges is also very close.
 This is one of those mediterranean small charming towns.
 Of those who formerly had difficult access and had to seek how to survive.
 In Sitges they did this by trading with the New World.
 With their wealth came the Nouveau Rich, and also the artists.
 So Sitges ended up being a charming little town 30 minutes away from Barcelona.
 A great place to walk, take a bath, eat a good paella and discover the places where Santiago Rusiñol and his artists friends lived.

 - Montserrat.
 Ah!
 Don’t forget!!
 Surely you’ve heard of Montserrat.
 Hard to define, Montserrat.
 It is a mountain, and a monastery, and also a sanctuary.
 But it is not just any mountain, nor a monastery like so many others.
 Above all, it is a very special sanctuary for Catalans.
 It is the sanctuary where the Virgin Mary La Moreneta is venerated.
 Thus we affectionately call, as if it were from the family, Our Lady of Montserrat, our patron saint.